prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

   which in fact brings benefits to the whole team because having a history and revisions in Git as well as constancy to manage the silences in a multi-tenant environment.

-Additionally, having a new component in the stack and keeping it maintained is not always ideal (said the folks at [Giant Swarm](https://giantswarm.io) the owners of [silence-operator](https://github.com/giantswarm/silence-operator)), because that would require us to fully manage this component as of any managed app (monitoring, logging, alerting etc..).
+Additionally, having a new component in the stack and keeping it maintained is not always ideal (said the folks at [Giant Swarm](https://giantswarm.io) the owners of [silence-operator](https://github.com/giantswarm/silence-operator)), because that requires to manage an extra component +CRDs on top of the Prometheus operator.
 Having the Silence CRD as part of prometheus-operator provides users with a better experience: there is no need to install another operator or build a system on top of it to provide that functionality.

 By Adding support for `Silence` CRD in the prometheus-operator, this will make users more flexible in terms of choosing the tool